CBIIT/beautiful-jekyll/vae_with_pytorch.md

 /
 ```

-Now try running the script again using CANDLE, checking to see that the default values of the hyperparameters we set in the input file actually have an effect (note that we set ```epochs=2```):
+Now try running the model script again using CANDLE, checking to see that the default values of the hyperparameters we set in the input file actually have an effect (note in particular that we set ```epochs=2```):

 ```bash
 candle submit-job vae_with_pytorch.in